wellwelwel/svps/CONTRIBUTING.md

 ## Developing

-Fork this project, download your forked repository locally and create a new branch.
+Fork this project, download your forked repository locally and create a new branch from `main`.
 Then running `npm ci` to install the dependecies from _package-lock.json_.

 ---